Eureka Gonzo Review

 Cooking different types of foods requires different types of heat.
 You want direct, high heat for searing a steak, while barbequing chicken requires slower, more dispersed heat.
 These different types of cooking result from the ability to modulate absolute heat output and the ability to place your food in different positions relative to the burners.
 The control knob on the Eureka Gonzo Grill works well.
 It tunes the output from a truly low setting to the aforementioned high, searing heat.
 The catch, though, is that the small, round grill top over one burner offers few options for placing your food relative to the heat source.
 Because it is round and has one burner in the center, pretty much everywhere on the grill top is a uniform temperature.
 For cooking a grill-full of chicken, this is great.
 However, for slow-grilling some veggies alongside a searing steak, the Eureka comes up short.

 There are two sorts of portability concerns with grills.
 First, how easily can you move it from site to site?
 This is a function of weight and bulk.
 How much is it going to load down your canoe or how much space will it take up in your trunk?
-In this regard, the Eureka leads the pack.
-It is the lightest and simplest.
-Only the Cuisinart Petite Gourmet comes close, but it is a little heavier and a little larger.

 At 113 square inches, the surface area of the Gonzo Grill is less than that of a large pizza.
-It holds enough for two people to grill a full meal for themselves, but more than three might require a few rounds of cooking.
+It holds enough for one or two people to grill a full meal for themselves, but more than three might require a few rounds of cooking.

 There was a time when small grills on the market had very poor wind protection.
 Thankfully that is in the past.
 The tight-fitting lid of the Eureka grill shuts out heat-sapping convection.
 Of course, the smaller stature leaves a greater surface area to volume ratio, and heat is going to be removed a little more rapidly than on a larger grill.
 We noticed this difference, but your food likely will not.

 When exposed to the fan we used to compare grills and wind performance most objectively, the burner of the Eureka kept pumping out the heat.
-It fared very similarly to that of the Cuisinart Petite Gourmet, but not as well as the concentrated little jets on the Coleman LXX.

 For all that it does, the Eureka grill is a good deal.
 If you need to grill for a larger group, something bigger is required.
 However, for a team of two car or canoe camping, the Eureka is just the ticket.
 The piezo igniter is a little finicky (we won't be surprised if it stops working entirely eventually.
 In that case, a simple butane lighter will suffice) and near the end of our test period, we started to have issues with gas delivery to the Gonzo Grill.
 We will keep testing and can hopefully report on long term serviceability.
 Durability is certainly a consideration in the value of a product.